Cookie Consent by Free Privacy Policy Generator LINQ Support in NCache

 Running this script in the LINQPad will create a LINQ object product to query the products with UnitsInStock greater than 50.

-To know more on how to use LINQPad to query data in cache, follow our documentation on Query Data in Cache with LINQPad, and to configure LINQPad in NCache for yourself, follow the steps provided in Configure LINQPad for NCache.
+To know more about how to use LINQPad to query data in cache, follow our documentation on Query Data in Cache with LINQPad, and to configure LINQPad in NCache for yourself, follow the steps provided in Configure LINQPad for NCache.

 © Copyright Alachisoft 2002 - .
 All rights reserved.
 NCache is a registered trademark of Diyatech Corp.